lzukw/WirelessDisplay/Common/README.md

 # Common

-This folder contains a C#-class-library that is used by both projects WirelessDisplayServer and WirelessClient.
+This folder contains a C#-class-library that is used by all projects

 The class-library (assembly) provides:

 - A class for reading a custom configuration (json-file).
-- A class for executing scripts (shell-scripts or batch-scritps) in a platform-independet way
+- A class for executing scripts (shell-scripts or batch-scritps) in a platform-independet way on the local computer.
-- A class that runs a script to control the screen-resolution of the local computer.
+- A class that asks via POST-requests the remote computer to exeute scripts.
+- A static class containing all magic strings for every project.

 ## Project creation